awesome-cdk/experiment-efs-elastic-throughput/README.md

 Also creates two Lambdas that benchmark the write IO performance to these two file systems, writing files of different sizes.

+For more AWS CDK resources, visit the <a href="https://aws-cdk.com">awesome AWS CDK blog</a>.